TheAxelander/OpenBudgeteer-News/README.md

                 Update 1.7 has just been released.
 As already noted please create a backup of your database before upgrading, as 1.7 contains a lot of changes on DB level.
 I tested a lot over time, but of course I might have missed something and a backup can prevent data corruption and you can go back to 1.6.3, overall please report any kind of issues during this update on Github.
             </p>
             <p class="card-text">
                 This update also includes some breaking changes.
 Check out the CHANGELOG for more details.
 In short for sqlite users please check parameter CONNECTION_DATABASE and update it according to the documentation.
+For MySql users please check if you use parameter CONNECTION_PROVIDER and add it if required.
             </p>
             <p class="card-text">
                 Beside these changes, OpenBudgeteer also now supports PostgreSQL.
 Many thanks to csillaggyujto for implementing this.